julipinto/Typescript-Fundamentals-And-More/src/CreatingReactProject.md

-# How to create a React Project with typescript
+# How to create a React Project with Typescript

 ### Using Yarn